 Since I started doing my traveling, I’ve been to Mall of America around a dozen times.
 I live a minimalist lifestyle and don’t buy or have a lot of things, but it’s always interesting to see what’s for sale as well as people watch.
 I had been wanting to get to Mall of America on one of my trips up to Wisconsin, but never really had the time since there were other places I wanted to go more.

 We decided to hit the road early.
-It was supposed to storm and we want to get back before the storm hit.
-It was definitely a bit cold and I had to wait for my car to warm up a bit so it could defrost the windshield.
+It was supposed to storm, and we wanted to get back before the storm hit.
+It was definitely a bit cold, and I had to wait for my car to warm up a bit so it could defrost the windshield.

 Once we hit Neillsville, I decided to pick up some breakfast.

-At the gas stations there was some interesting things for sale.
+At the gas stations, there were some interesting things for sale.
 I never knew you could buy a whole yard of Twix.

 They also had an interesting beer display.